cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 p_{e} \propto \mathrm{constant\ (on\ some\ interval\ [a,b])}.
 $$

-Which form they have depends on the type of nuisance paramater:
+Which form they have depends on the type of nuisance parameter:

 - The shape ($\vec{\nu}_{S}$) and log-normal ($\vec{\nu}_{L}$), nuisance parameters always use gaussian constraint terms;
 - The gamma ($\vec{\nu}_{G}$) nuisance parameters always use Poisson constraints;
 - The rate parameters ($\vec{\nu}_{\rho}$) may have either Gaussian or Uniform constraints; and
 - The model statistical uncertiainties ($\vec{\nu}_{B}$) may use Gaussian or  Poisson Constraints.

-While combine does not provide functionality for user-defined auxiliary pdfs, the effect of nuisance paramters is highly customizable through the form of the dependence of $n^\mathrm{exp}_{cb}$ on the parameter.
+While combine does not provide functionality for user-defined auxiliary pdfs, the effect of nuisance parameters is highly customizable through the form of the dependence of $n^\mathrm{exp}_{cb}$ on the parameter.

 ### Overview of the template-based likelihood model in Combine